-Be aware that your dog may behave differently under stress so give them space if they seek it.
-If you have children, do not allow them to grab and hold your dog in case they feel trapped under the stress and react.
+Be aware that your dog may behave differently under stress so give them space if they seek it, particularly if you have children.
+Do not allow them to be unwillingly held or grabbed in case they feel trapped under the stress and react unpredictably.

-If your dog must go outside during the bangs, ensure that they are in a secure and enclosed space- dogs can at times bolt under stress.
-Never tell your dog off for showing fear.
-This will only serve to make them more afraid so show them your usual kindness when they need it.
+If your dog must go outside during the bangs, ensure that they are in a secure and enclosed space- dogs have been known to run away due to the stress.
+Never tell your dog off for showing fear; this will only serve to make them more afraid so show them your usual kindness when they need it.

 Cuddle up and get cosy with your dog if they seem worried and want a hug.
-Remain calm yourself and just act as normally as possible- be a reassuring presence.
+Remain calm yourself and just act as normally as possible as a reassuring presence.
 A blanket over your dog can offer the feeling of security.
 Some people opt for a thunder vest which works on the same principal.
 Being wrapped in a blanket really helps our whippet and with one of us sitting next to him, nowadays settles down nicely.

 Your top tips for dogs and fireworks?